 Winter Quarter 2020

-“Writing a Tenor’s Voice: Cesare Grandi and the Siena Production of Il Farnaspe (1750),” 4pm, Thursday 16 January
+“Writing a Tenor’s Voice: Cesare Grandi and the Siena Production of Il Farnaspe (1750),” 4pm, Thursday 16 January, CAC Conference Room on the First Floor

 As scholars press forward with their explorations of eighteenth-century drammi per musica productions as events (departing from a more singular focus on the work as captured in a musical score), revelations about the communities and individuals who had a hand in the shape of an opera continue to grow.
 Much recent work, for example, has focused intently on how performers influenced both the composition of a work and its production process.
 We have long known that composers often took into consideration singers’ voices, especially those of the renowned sopranos and castratos of the day—Francesco Bernardi, Faustino Bordoni, and Francesco Cuzzoni, to name just a few, who took the prima donna and primo uomo roles—and sometimes bowed to their wishes when composing parts for them.
 Prominent singers could also exert pressure in other ways, requesting control over the works programmed during a season, or a say in the hiring of other cast members.